evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 Text:

-## It looked atrocious.
-I could hardly contain my excitement.

-Frankly, this looked—to put it mildly—like a disaster.

-Nobody would be able to use this.
-And this was v2!
-I winced thinking about what v1 must've looked like...
+## Nobody would be able to use this.
+And this was v2.

+I shuddered thinking about how v1 must’ve looked... frankly, this was a usability nightmare.

+But in spite of it all—or maybe *because* of it all—I was excited.
+I couldn't wait to dive in.

 ## Background

 When I joined Dropbox, I was placed on the Growth Platform team.
-Historically engineering-driven, Growth Platform was responsible for building our communication tools—the things we use to email users, send push notifications, and display ads within Dropbox on the web, mobile app, and desktop tray.
-The "platform" part of Growth Platform referred to developer <dfn title="Application Program Interface">APIs</dfn> that other teams at Dropbox used, but the team also maintained a <dfn title="Graphical User Interface">GUI</dfn> that others (mostly "growth" teams) used to create, manage, and send messages without needing to code.
+Historically engineering-driven, Growth Platform was responsible for building our communication tools—the things we use to email users, send push notifications, and display ads within Dropbox on the web, the mobile app, and the desktop tray.

+The "platform" part of Growth Platform referred to developer <dfn title="Application Program Interface">APIs</dfn> that other teams used and a <dfn title="Graphical User Interface">GUI</dfn> that could be used to create, manage, and send messages without code.

-There were eight engineers and two product managers.
-I would be their first designer.
+There were eight engineers and two product managers; I would be their first designer.

 (snippet: dropbox/growth-platform)

-At the beginning, I spent most of my time trying to understand all these tools.
+At the beginning, I spent most of my time trying to understand our tools.
 Why had we built them?
 How were they used?
 Who used them?
-And why had we decided to give everything an indecipherable codename?
+And why had we given everything codenames?

 (snippet: dropbox/terms)